India men's national basketball team: History

 Many Indian players also made headlines while in the Soviet Union as well.
 Ajmer Singh gained worldwide attention as he was amongst the top 10 shooters there and became the 10th best pivot player in the tournament there.
 The late 90s saw the emergence of Sozhasingarayer Robinson, the first Indian basketball player who gained considerable international attention.
 Robinson led India to a surprising victory over South Korea, one of Asia's top teams.
 In 2005, however, Robinson complained that the structure and support for basketball in India was still mediocre and government officials did not do enough to support the sport.
 As a protest, he retired from the national team.

 At the 2011 FIBA Asia Championship India was coached by former Sacramento Kings head coach Kenny Natt.
 In 2012, former NBA D-League and U.S. college coach, Scott Flemming, took over the team.
 Under his supervision, the team won the South Asia Championship in 2014.
 India had two wins and finished 3 places higher (11th) in the 2013 FIBA Asia Championship than in 2011.
 In 2014, the Young Cagers (as team India is often nicknamed) won the Lusofonia games with wins over Guinea-Bissau, Cape Verde, and Angola in the gold medal game.
 This was Team India's first title ever in a non-Asian competition.
 In the 2014 FIBA Asia Cup India pulled off the biggest win in their 80-year history by defeating China on their home court 65–58.
-The establishment of a professional league was a major step in continuing this recent success the Indian team had experienced.
-In 2011, plans for the establishment thereof were officially agreed upon.
+The establishment of a professional league was a major step in continuing this recent success.
+India continued their dominance in South Asia by winning further South Asian Championships in 2015, 2016, 2017 and 2021.